RigauxBaptiste/Proof_of_the_Pudding_Heating/README.md

 - The paper figures (incl. appendices) as PDF files.
 - Command results, corresponding to elements explained in the text (e.g., t-test results), are displayed directly in the console when they appear in 'Stata_code.do'.

+## How to reproduce the paper results?

+1. Download the GitHub archive
+2. Extract it and extract the ZIP files
+3. Open the Stata_code.do file, change the directory and compile the programs (lines 12-18 first and 54-2897 second)
+4. Run each program separately, or alternatively compile and use the 'run_all' program